talkhouse/noyes/README.md

 considered acceptable if you say it with sufficient conviction to make people think you have truly changed your mind.

+## Why use Noyes?

+* You need something small -- Not an entire recognition system or framework.
+* You want a high degree of test coverage
+* You want to be able to design and test using a scripting language.
+* You want a version in pure C.
+* You want a version in pure Java.
+* You want Ruby wrappers for the above versions
+* You want a version in pure Ruby.

 ## Raison d'être
 Noyes is a general purpose signal processing tool that is flexible enough for many purposes.
 However, it exists because there is a need for low-latency high